Wider Access Programme 2019-2020: Guidance for Community Groups and Services

 About the Wider Access Programme

-Glasgow Kelvin College’s Wider Access programme is designed to support learning in areas characterised by multiple deprivation - for groups of people experiencing disadvantage which:
+Glasgow Kelvin College’s Wider Access programme is designed to support learning in areas characterised by multiple deprivation or for groups of people experiencing disadvantage which:

 - makes access to main campus programmes difficult for them; and